This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 “You have to breastfeed because it’s best for the baby!
 But not too long, because that’s gross.”

-Daily Mom wants to continue in the spirit of Dr. Borton’s important work in educating the public about extended breastfeeding by talking with breastfeeding mothers and their particular experiences in nursing their babes beyond the six month mark.
+Daily Mom wants to continue in the spirit of Dr. Borton’s important work in educating the public about the benefits of breastfeeding after 6 months by talking with breastfeeding mothers and their particular experiences in nursing their babes beyond the six month mark.
 We spoke with Jenn Moerman, a mom who nursed her little girl for over 3 years, to learn about her experiences in extended breastfeeding.

 Was it ever a question in your mind to nurse beyond a year?
 Did you have a specific goal in mind before you started?